Faughs GAA Club: History

 When the Dublin County Board was formed in 1886, Larry O'Toole was on the committee.
-At this time Faughs, wearing colours amber and black played both hurling and football, took part in the first Dublin championships in 1887, and were winners of the Dublin Senior Football Championship in 1889.
+At this time the Faughs colours were amber and black, and the club played both hurling and football.
+The Faughs took part in the first Dublin championships in 1887, and were winners of the Dublin Senior Football Championship in 1889.

+Merge with Davitts

 In January 1891, Faughs merged with the "Davitts" who, like Faughs, were mostly "spirit grocers assistants".
-As "Faughs–Davitts" in colours amber, black and blue, they won their first Dublin senior hurling championship in 1892, and were beaten by Redmonds of Cork in the All-Ireland final in an unfinished match.
-The Faughs–Davitts coalition declined after that, as indeed did most clubs at the time due to the Parnell split.
+As the "Faughs–Davitts" they adopted a tri-colour amber, black and blue kit.
+They won their first Dublin senior hurling championship in 1892, and were beaten by Redmonds of Cork in the All-Ireland final in an unfinished match.
+The Faughs–Davitts coalition declined after this match.

+Reorganisation, 1895-1920s

-In 1895, a member of the original Faughs club—Pat Cullen, who was destined to lend invaluable aid to the spread of native games in Dublin—revived and reorganised the club with the assistance of Tim Gleeson, Jack Cleary and Tom Hogan, who were also members of the original club.
+In 1895, a number of members of the original Faughs club revived and reorganised the club.
 After 1895, Faughs became a hurling-only club and adopted the colours of saffron and green, which it has kept to the present day.

-The early years of the 20th century proved to be successful for the club, which won the first four senior championships–four in a row, 1900–1904—and another five before 1920.
-Big names during this period were Jack and Jimmy Cleary, Danny McCormack, Andy Harty, and Jack and Will Connolly.
-Playing at fullback on the team that won the 1914 and 1915 championships was Harry Boland, known for his part in the 1916 Rising, War of Independence and Civil War.
+In the early 20th century, the club won the first four senior championships (a four-in-a-row lasting from 1900 to 1904) and another five before 1920.
+Players during this period included Jack and Jimmy Cleary, Danny McCormack, Andy Harty, and Jack and Will Connolly.
+Harry Boland, known for his part in the 1916 Rising, War of Independence and Civil War, also played for Faughs on the 1914 and 1915 championship teams.

-The four in a row was achieved again in 1920–1923.
-The best year of all was 1920 when they won the Senior Championship and League, Intermediate Championship and League.
-The team led by Bob Mockler, the greatest midfielder of his time, captured the All-Ireland Senior Hurling Championship title beating Cork in the final by six points.
+A four-in-a-row was achieved again in 1920–1923.
+In 1920, they won three titles: the Senior Championship and League, Intermediate Championship and League.
+The team was led by Bob Mockler and captured the All-Ireland Senior Hurling Championship title beating Cork in the final by six points.
 The final score was 4–9 to 4–3.

-Included in this team were Jim "Builder" Walsh, the only man selected on all three Tailteann Games Ireland teams, Tommy Moore, Mick Neville, Martin Hayes, Tom Hayes, Jimmy Cleary, Ned Tobin, Bob Doherty and John Joe Callanan who would later captain Tipperary to beat Dublin in the 1930 All-Ireland final.
+Included in this team were Jim "Builder" Walsh, Tommy Moore, Mick Neville, Martin Hayes, Tom Hayes, Jimmy Cleary, Ned Tobin, Bob Doherty and John Joe Callanan, who would later captain Tipperary to beat Dublin in the 1930 All-Ireland final.